sermons/fragrant/slides/index.md

 >>>
 + physical limitations: house arrest, not seen by Caesar
-+ 2yrs: to see Nero
-  + also 2yrs in Caesarea for Felix
-  + prob acquitted at first trial (2Tim4)
-  + possibly then travelled to Spain
-  + beheaded in Rome under Nero (Eusebius)

 + stayed + welcomed:
   + own rent: tentmaking, 2Co8-9
 + proclaimed (preach): kingdom of God